ObserveRTC/schemas/npm-lib/README.md

-sfuId | The generated unique identifier of the SFU callId | The callId the event belongs to transportId | SFU provided transport identifier rtpStreamId | Unique identifier of the RTP stream the event is related to sctpStreamId | Unique identifier of the SCTP stream the event is related to sfuPadId | Unique identifier of the Sfu Pad the event is related to SSRC | The SSRC identifier of the RTP stream related to
+sfuId | The generated unique identifier of the SFU callId | The callId the event belongs to transportId | SFU provided transport identifier mediaStreamId | Unique identifier of the Media stream the event is related to sctpStreamId | Unique identifier of the SCTP stream the event is related to sfuPadId | Unique identifier of the Sfu Pad the event is related to SSRC | The SSRC identifier of the RTP stream related to